X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Experiments

 \subsection{Experimental Settings}

-We use Occ3D-nuScenes\cite{Occ3D} to train our occupancy generation module and nuScenes\cite{nuScenes} for the multi-view image generation module.
+We use Occ3D-nuScenes~\cite{Occ3D} to train the occupancy module and nuScenes~\cite{nuScenes} for the multi-view image and video generation modules.
 Additional implementation details are provided in the appendix.

 \paragraph{Experimental Tasks and Metrics.} We evaluate {\method} across three aspects using a range of metrics: \textbf{1) Occupancy Generation}: We evaluate the reconstruction results of the VAE with IoU and mIoU metrics.
-For occupancy generation, following~\cite{DynamicCity}, we report both generative 3D and 2D metrics, including Inception Score, FID, KID, Precision, Recall, and F-Score. \textbf{2) Multi-view Image Generation}: We evaluate the quality of the synthesized images using FID. \textbf{3) Downstream Tasks}: We evaluate the sim-to-real gap by measuring performance on the generated scenes across downstream tasks, including semantic occupancy prediction (IoU and mIoU), 3D object detection (mAP and NDS), and BEV segmentation (mIoU for the road and vehicle classes).
+For occupancy generation, following~\cite{DynamicCity}, we report both generative 3D and 2D metrics, including Inception Score, FID, KID, Precision, Recall, and F-Score. \textbf{2) Multi-View Image Generation}: We evaluate the quality of the synthesized images using FID. \textbf{3) Multi-View Video Generation}: We evaluate video temporal consistency using FVD. \textbf{4) Downstream Tasks}: We evaluate the sim-to-real gap by measuring performance on the generated scenes across downstream tasks, including semantic occupancy prediction (IoU, mIoU), 3D object detection (mAP, NDS), BEV segmentation (mIoU), and end-to-end planning with UniAD (trajectory L2 error and collision rate).